Pediatric Orthopedic Surgeons treating a Humerus Fracture

 Osteoarthritis

 Arthritis refers to the “wear and tear” variety.
 After age 50, doctors see osteoarthritis as the main cause of knee discomfort.
-When your child is active, this ailment makes the knees have pain or bulge.
+When your child is active, this ailment causes the knees to have pain or a bulge.
 Early in the day, osteoarthritis-affected joints may also feel stiff.

 Patellar tendinitis